decatur/formchen/README.md

 No direct element style is applied.

-Based on this box model, the layout can be tweaked using CSS Column Layout, CSS Grid Layout or CSS Flex Layout.
+Based on this flat list of paired elements, the layout can be tweaked using CSS Column Layout, CSS Grid Layout or CSS Flex Layout, or whatever.
 See the demos for examples.

-# API
+# JavaScript Api

-Please see the source code of the demos or [form-chen TypeScript Definitions](./form-chen/formchen.d.ts)
+Please see the source code of the demos or [form-chen TypeScript Definitions](./form-chen/formchen.d.ts) for the public JavaScript Api.